 |*Daily Value Not Established|

-ZyCarb has no added fillers, sugar, starch, rice, dairy, soy, wheat, yeast, gluten, nuts, artificial flavors or animal derivatives.
-The capsule is composed of vegetable cellulose obtained from pine trees.
+No added sugar, starch, dairy, soy, wheat, yeast, gluten, nuts, artificial flavors, or animal derivatives.

 Recommended dosing is 1 or 2 capsules per meal, however; more may be taken if needed.
 Dosing is based on amount of food ingested, not body weight or age.
 No upper limit has been established for oral enzyme supplementation.
 Animal studies indicate that extremely large doses of plant enzymes may be ingested without toxicity or ill effect.
 Feel free to vary the dosage of ZyCarb based on type and size of meal.
 Those meals higher in carbohydrates and/or fats may call for higher doses of ZyCarb.